 To test H4, simulated manipulation attempts are performed.
 Manipulations are modeled as an increased value of the threshold of the targeted node (from 𝛕 = -0.1 to 𝛕 = +1), while keeping the others fixed at a moderately negative value (𝛕 = -0.1).
-Note that according to the Hamiltionian function, reported in the method section, the change in the threshold of a given node is not automatically reflected in the change of its state.
+Note that according to the Hamiltonian function, reported in the method section, the change in the threshold of a given node is not automatically reflected in the change of its state.
 Indeed, nodes are embedded in the network of attitudes, and their state is also dependent on the ω parameter.
 This means that changing 𝛕 from -0.1 to 𝛕 = +1 only increases the probability that a given node will assume the state +1.
 However, this is a probabilistic prediction rather than a mechanical one.
 For example, a node with 𝛕 = +1 could become negatively linked with other nodes, and this can in turn exercise pressure on it to remain in the negative state.

 Results are shown in the forest plot of Figure 5.
 When all thresholds are set to a moderately negative value (𝛕 = -0.1), the network sum score is -5.462 (CI = -5.721, -5.203).
 This synthetic index represents a moderately negative configuration of attitudes toward inequality, as the dependent variable of the simulation ranges between -22 (all items are rejected) to 22 (all items are endorsed).
 The reference line on the left of Figure 4 discerns between successful and unsuccessful manipulation attempts.
 All dots have confidence intervals on the right of the dashed reference line, meaning each simulated manipulation induced a significant change in the network sum score.
 The dotted reference line of Figure 4 helps to detect downstream effects, as it is positioned 2 units on the right of the former.
 Nodes whose confidence intervals are on the right of the line produced downstream effects, as their manipulation produced their state change, and also induced wider readaptation processes in the network of attitudes toward inequality.
 Eight nodes produce changes that are bigger than two units.
 These nodes are ineq_p (x̄ = -2.135; CI = -2.388, -1.882), race (x̄ = -2.301; CI = -2.564, -2.038), redis_p (x̄ = -2.425; CI = -2.685, -2.165), reg_p (x̄ = -2.570; CI = -2.826, -2.314), prog_b (x̄ = -2.623; CI = -2.884, -2.360), and redis_f (x̄ = -2.673; CI = -2.928, -2.418).
 This confirms and extends H4.
 A comparison between Figure 5 and the centrality table of Figure 4 reveals that strength centrality and magnitude of sum score change are highly correlated.
 Indeed, nodes whose manipulation produces downstream effects cover the highest position in the centrality table.
 The only exception to this pattern is the node redis_f, which has medium strength centrality, but still produces huge variations in the network when targeted.
 The simulation shows that, regardless of the nodes’ importance, manipulation of a single item is not enough to produce drastic variation in the network.
 Indeed, across all manipulations, the sum scores representing the overall levels of attitudes toward inequality remain negative in sign.